ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Now using group ID's for interest grouping fields, so changing the group in MailChimp does not require updating your form code.
+- Now using group ID's for interest grouping fields, so changing the group in Mailchimp does not require updating your form code.
 - Never load enabled integrations which are not installed.
 - Reintroduce support for automatically sending `OPTIN_IP`